Recursively-Constrained Partially Observable Markov Decision Processes: Experimental Evaluation

 \section{Experimental Evaluation}

 To the best of our knowledge, this work is the first to propose and solve RC-POMDPs, and thus there are no existing algorithms to compare to directly.
-The purpose of our evaluation is to (i) empirically compare the behavior of policies computed for RC-POMDPs with those computed for C-POMDPs, and (ii) evaluate the performance of our proposed algorithm for RC-POMDPs.
-To this end, we consider the following algorithms for our evaluation:
+The purpose of our evaluation is to (i) empirically compare the \emph{behavior} of policies computed for RC-POMDPs with those computed for C-POMDPs, and (ii) evaluate the performance of our proposed algorithm for RC-POMDPs.
+To this end, we consider the following offline algorithms to compare against our \textbf{ARCS}\footnote{Our code is open sourced at \url{https://github.com/CU-ADCL/RC-PBVI.jl}}: